Azure/ADLAwithR-GettingStarted/Tutorial/README.md

 Note: Please provision Azure Data Lake Analytics Account and Data Lake Store in your Azure subscription by following the instructions [here](../Azure%20CLI/) in order to do the exercises below.
 Upload [myiris.csv](/Tutorial/Exercise1/) and [myiris_wheader.csv](../Tutorial/Exercise1/) to /TutorialMaterial folder in your Data Lake Store.
 These csv files will be used in most of the exercises.

 **To use Jupyter notebook to do this tutorial please find the [notebook here](https://github.com/Azure/ADLAwithR-GettingStarted/blob/master/Azure%20CLI/Create_Azure_Resources.ipynb).
-We will use the az cli commands you will see below from within a Jupyter notebook.**
+We will use the az cli commands from within a Jupyter notebook.**